DrLex0/print3D-FlexiRex/README.md

 ## Remarks

+* Notice to anyone buying prints of this model: it contains about 70 cents worth of material when printed in a premium filament.
+Add to this the costs of electricity and perhaps depreciation of printing infrastructure, and a bit of profit margin, and you might end up with about $2.50.
+Anyone who pays much more than that for a print, is being ripped off.
 * This model was designed using *Blender*, which is a mesh-based program.
 Mesh-based models cannot be generally converted into a volume-based representation as used by technical CAD programs, so please don't ask me for a STEP file or whatever other CAD format of this model, because there is none ([more info here](https://www.dr-lex.be/3d-printing/step-versus-mesh.html)).
 If you want to modify the model, the most sensible approach is to use a mesh-based editor.
 * The Blender source file is available (requires 3.2 or newer).
 The model is constructed using Boolean operators.
   - To ‘render’ the classic Rex, just apply all modifiers to each part.